DeepCausalMMM: A Deep Learning Framework for Marketing Mix Modeling with Causal Structure Learning: Software Design

 \subsection{Visualizations}

 Figure 1 shows an example of the learned DAG structure between marketing channels.
-The directed edges reveal statistical dependencies and potential causal relationships such as TV advertising's association with search behavior, demonstrating the model's ability to discover channel interdependencies from data.
+The directed edges reveal statistical dependencies consistent with plausible causal pathways, such as TV advertising's association with search behavior, demonstrating the model's ability to discover channel interdependencies from data.

 Figure 2 demonstrates a non-linear response curve fitted to a marketing channel using the Hill equation.
 The S-shaped curve clearly shows saturation effects and diminishing returns, with annotations indicating the half-saturation point where the channel reaches 50\% of maximum effectiveness.